 Suggestions and feedback from teachers provide an important contribution to the test development process.
-The Department provides an online evaluation form for State assessments where teachers respond to several specific questions make may and may suggestions.
-Go to http://www.p12.nysed.gov/assessment/teacher/evaluation.html complete to and submit your evaluation.
+The Department provides an online evaluation form for State assessments where teachers may respond to several specific questions and may make suggestions.
+Go to the Teacher Evaluation page on the Department's website to complete and submit your evaluation.